Computers are awesome.

 Bat's homepage

 Bat is a fancier version of cat.
 That's basically it.
-It has syntax highlighting, git integration, and a few other fancy features.
+It has syntax highlighting, git integration, and a few other features.

 By default it also works as a pager when the file is too big to fit inside one screen, but I personally disabled that.
 I use it when I want to peek inside a file, but also want to see syntax highlighted.
 Not really a life changing tool, but very nice overall.